camdoherty/fluxfce-simplified/README.md

     Manually configure your desktop for your ideal **Day** appearance: set the GTK theme, wallpaper(s), and screen settings.

 2.  **Save the Day Profile**
-    Once it's perfect, run this command (or use the "Save" button in the UI):
+    Run this command (or use the "Save" button in the UI):
     ```bash
     fluxfce set-default --mode day
     ```